ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 # 2. 2D Convolutional Layer

-**If you had to pick one architecture as the most important in deep learning, it's hard to look past convolution** (see what I did there?).
+**If you had to pick one architecture as the most important in deep learning, it's hard to look past convolution** (sea what I did there?).

-AlexNet (that won the 2012 ImageNet competition) is seen by many as the start of modern deep learning.
-Another landmark use of convolution was Le-Net-5 in 1998, a 7 layer convolutional neural network used by Yann LeCun to classify handwritten digits.
+The winner of the 2012 ImageNet competition, AlexNet, is seen by many as the start of modern deep learning.
+Alexnet was a deep convolutional neural network, trained on GPU.

+Another landmark use of convolution was Le-Net-5 in 1998, a 7 layer convolutional neural network developed by Yann LeCun to classify handwritten digits.

-The convolutional neural network is the workhorse of deep learning - it can be used with text, audio, video and images.
+**The convolutional neural network is the workhorse of modern deep learning** - it can be used with text, audio, video and images.
 Convolutional neural networks can be used to classify the contents of the image, recognize faces and create captions for images.
+They are also easy to parallelize on GPU - making them fast to train.

 ## What is the intuition and inductive bias of convolutional layers?

 The 2D convolutional layer is inspired by our own visual cortex.

+The history of using convolution in artificial neural networks goes back decades to the neocognitron, an architecture introduced by Kunihiko Fukushima in 1980, inspired by the work of Hubel & Wiesel.

-Work by Hubel & Wiesel in the 1950's showed that individual neurons in the visual cortexes of mammals are activated by small regions of vision.
+Work by Hubel & Wiesel, both neurophysiologists, in the 1950's showed that individual neurons in the visual cortexes of mammals are activated by small regions of vision.

 <center><img align="center" width="50%" src="/assets/four-dl-arch/hubel.jpg"></center>

 <p align="center"><i>Hubel & Wiesel</i></p>

-The history of using convolution in artificial neural networks goes back decades to the neocognitron, an architecture introduced by Kunihiko Fukushima in 1980, inspired by the work of Hubel & Wiesel.

 Convolution itself is a mathematical operation, commonly used in signal processing.

-A good mental model for convolution is the process of **sliding a filter over a signal, at each point checking to see how well the filter matches the signal**.
+**A good mental model for convolution is the process of sliding a filter over a signal, at each point checking to see how well the filter matches the signal**.

 This checking process is pattern recognition, and is the intuition behind convolution - looking for small, spatial patterns anywhere in a larger space.  **The convolution layer has inductive bias for recognizing local, spatial patterns**.